dylanvanh/CoronaBot/README.md

 # Features:
-Shows latest known covid stats for a specified location Creates a graph on all new cases for a specified location
+Shows latest known covid stats for a specified location<br>
+Creates a graph on all new cases for a specified location

 # Example input: